brettwooldridge/HikariCP/README.md

 DataSource-specific properties will be ignored.
 *Default: none*

+:arrow_right:``threadFactory``<br/>
+This property is only available via programmatic configuration or IoC container.
+This property allows you to set the instance of the ``java.util.concurrent.ThreadFactory`` that will be used for creating all threads used by the pool.
+It is needed in some restricted execution environments where threads can only be created through a ``ThreadFactory`` provided by the application container.
+*Default: none*

 ***Missing Knobs***<br/>
 HikariCP has plenty of "knobs" to turn as you can see above, but comparatively less than some other pools.
 This is a design philosophy.
 The HikariCP design asthetic is Minimalism.
 In keeping with the